Home / publications / commentaries /

 Figure 5

 The data suggest that non-EU origin employees’ median earnings have progressed somewhat faster over time.
 For example, while 2015 non-EU entrants took around six years to reach the overall median wage, 2021 entrants had already exceeded it after two years.
-Indeed, even those who entered in 2023 were at 95% of overall median earnings after one year; it took those entering in 2016 four years to reach the same position.
-This implies that either more recent non-EU arrivals were seeing strong earnings growth relative to the overall workforce, or that lower earners were disproportionately leaving the employee workforce within the first few years (for example, international students working part time before leaving the country)—or some combination of the two.
-Meanwhile, EU-origin workers who first entered the labour market in 2021 and 2022 appear to earn more, relative to the median wage, than earlier cohorts, but their earnings growth is weaker than their non-EU counterparts.
+Indeed, even those who entered in 2023 exceeded overall median earnings after two years.
+This implies that either more recent non-EU arrivals were seeing strong earnings growth relative to the overall workforce, or that lower earners were disproportionately leaving the employee workforce within the first few years (for example, international students working part-time before leaving the country), or some combination of the two.
+It is, of course, too early to say much about earnings progression for those who arrived since the tightening of policy in 2024 and 2025.

 While more recent non-EU cohorts’ average earnings have risen faster over time, the relative earnings of non-EU employees overall fell between 2021 and 2023 (Figure 6).
 How can the two be squared?
 Whereas the progression data look at each cohort separately, the overall picture depends on the size of each cohort.
 In other words, since non-EU migrants earn considerably less when they first enter the labour market, the overall earnings of non-EU employees will be lower when there are more new entrants, as was the case between 2022 and 2024 (see Figure 2).
 This is a compositional effect.
+As the number of new entrants has declined in the last two years, this effect has faded, and the earnings of non-EU employees overall have therefore increased relative to the overall median in 2025—even though new entrants that year had lower median earnings.

 Figure 6